|

 end-time, what is not so apparent is which event initiates the prophecy.

-reality a period of 3,450 years (69 jubilees), this began with the final
+of 3,450 years and that this period began with the settling of the

-settling of the children of Israel in the land of Canaan.
+children of Israel in the land of Canaan (after their Exodus from

 This very long span of time and the need to have two completely separate

-The natural division of the work of God into the Old and New Covenants.
+illustration of the natural division of the work of God - into the Old

 THE TWO HORNED RAM